sensu/sensu-docs-legacy/0.12/adding_a_check.md

 * Install the check script on the client
 * Create the check definition on the Sensu server
-* Subbscribe the Sensu client to the check.
+* Subscribe the Sensu client to the check.

 ## Install the check script on the client